Jean Harlow: Illness and death

 For years, rumors circulated about Harlow's death.
 Some claimed that her mother had refused to call a doctor because she was a Christian Scientist or that Harlow had declined hospital treatment or surgery.
-From the onset of her illness, Harlow had been attended by a doctor while she was resting at home.
+From the onset of her illness, however, Harlow had been attended by a doctor while she was resting at home.
 Two nurses also visited her house, and various equipment was brought from a nearby hospital.
 Harlow's grayish complexion, recurring illnesses, and severe sunburn were signs of the disease.
 Toxins also adversely affected her brain and central nervous system.

-Harlow suffered from scarlet fever when she was 15, and speculation that she suffered a poststreptococcal glomerulonephritis following the incident, which may have caused high blood pressure and ultimately kidney failure, has been suggested.
+Harlow suffered from scarlet fever when she was 15.
+Some have speculated that she suffered a poststreptococcal glomerulonephritis following the incident, which may have caused high blood pressure and, ultimately, kidney failure.
 Her death certificate lists the cause of death as "acute respiratory infection", "acute nephritis", and "uremia".

 One MGM writer later said, "The day Baby died...there wasn't one sound in the commissary for three hours."
-Frequent costar Spencer Tracy wrote in his diary, "Jean Harlow died.
+Frequent co-star Spencer Tracy wrote in his diary, "Jean Harlow died.
 Grand girl."

-Her funeral was held on June 9, 1937, in the Wee Kirk o' the Heather chapel in Forest Lawn Memorial Park in Glendale, California, and was interred in the park's Great Mausoleum in a private room of multicolored marble, which William Powell bought for $25,000 (equivalent to approximately $ in dollars).
+Her funeral was held on June 9, 1937, in the Wee Kirk o' the Heather chapel in Forest Lawn Memorial Park in Glendale, California, and she was interred in the park's Great Mausoleum in a private room of multicolored marble, which William Powell bought for $25,000 (equivalent to approximately $ in dollars).
 She was laid to rest in the pink negligee she had worn in Saratoga and in her hands she had a white gardenia along with a note that Powell had written: "Goodnight, my dearest darling."
 Her bronze casket was reported to have cost $5,000 (equivalent to approximately $ in dollars).
 Harlow's inscription on her crypt reads, "Our Baby".